Zippodi/Poke-Forge/Proposal/README.md

 Team Member Contributions:
-Matt W - mdwelker: Created the wireframe for Create New Team and contributed to the Project Proposal (name section here idk which part you did).
+Matt W - mdwelker: Created the wireframe for Create New Team and contributed to the Project Proposal .
 Also came up with the core idea of the website.

-Dean BenMoshe - dbenmos: Contributed to the Project Proposal (name section here idk which part you did).
+Dean BenMoshe - dbenmos: Created the Project Proposal and most of its contents.
 Created the title of the website.

 Casey Dockery - cbdocke2: Created the wireframes for the Home Page, View Other Teams pages, and edit/remove team page.
 Added to the proposal document the links to the images and fonts as well as the information about viewing/editing teams.